nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 606
 00:37:11,041 --> 00:37:16,613
-[SPEAKER_05]: feed into the sprint backlog, and then we communicate back to the plant team and say,
+[SPEAKER_05]: We feed into the sprint backlog, and then we communicate back to the client team and say,

 607
 00:37:17,251 --> 00:37:19,066